+Influential leaders have the power to persuade.
 John Maxwell says that leadership is influence, nothing more, nothing less.
-Influence is the power to persuade.
 To have influence means that you have won people over to your point of view.
 To influence your followers is to move them to a desired action.

 There are 3 key elements to earning people’s respect and gaining influence.